-Section II presents a scenario of a professor and his teaching assistant (TA) engaging in the process of identifying a student in their class.
-The concept of inter-database instance identification is manifested in the scenario.
-Section III presents the algorithm for inter-database instance identification using the Professor-TA example.
-It is presented in the context of Frofessor-1A example.
-It is presented in the context of a Tool Kit for Composite Information Systems (CIS/TK)2 -- a knowledge and information delivery system which has four functional components: knowledge processing, information processing, physical and logical connectivity, and user interfaces.
-Concluding remarks are made in section IV.
+Section II presents a CIS application scenario where composite information is produced from five information systems in four organizations.
+Furthermore, connectivity issues involved in facilitating the CIS application such as instance identification are revealed.
+Section III presents an example of a professor and his teaching assistant engaging in the process of identifying a student in their class.
+Section IV then presents the technique for interdatabase instance identification using the Professor-TA example.
+It is presented in the context of a Tool Kit for Composite Information Systems (CIS/TK)2 - a knowledge and information delivery system which has four functional components: knowledge processing,